CodersSquad-Classes/graphical-recursive-team_evidence/README.md

 The algorithm starts with a base line and recursively replaces each segment with a pattern of three smaller segments, using 60-degree turns.
 The order parameter controls the recursion depth, increasing the detail of the final fractal shape.
 The step parameter controls the length of the smallest line segment.

-## How to Compile & Run Your Program
+## How to Compile & Run the Program
 Compilation
 To compile the program, you'll need a C++ compiler like g++.
 Open a terminal in the directory where you have the Sierpinski.cpp file and run the following command: